+'''

-armclang -march=armv8-a+sve -fopenmp -O2 -c source.c
+armclang -mcpu=native -fopenmp -02 -c sve-source.c

+'''

+On an SVE-enabled system, -mcpu=native can be used to generate SVE instructions.
+If you do not specify -mcpu=native, the compiler uses the default option, mcpu=generic, and generates instructions that are suitable for any Armv8-A-based system.
+Not all Armv8-A-based systems are SVE-enabled, so SVE instructions are not generated with mcpu=generic.
-You must link the output object file against an object file or library that provides the symbol mysve\foo.

-The vector function that is associated to the scalar function must have a signature that obeys to the rules of the chapter on USER DEFINED VECTOR FUNCTIONS of the Vector Function Application Binary Interface (VFABI) Specification for AArch64.
-The rules are summarized in section Mapping rules.

-declare variant support

-For a complete description of 'declare variant', refer to the OpenMP 5.0 specifications.

-The current level of support covers the following features:

-• OpenMP 5.0 declare variant, for the simd trait of the construct trait set.
+• If you are compiling and running on hardware that is not SVE-enabled, specify an SVE-enabled target architecture using -march=armv8-a+sve.
+For example: armclang -march=armv8-a+sve -fopenmp -O2 -c sve-source.c Note -march=armv8-a+sve tells the compiler to generate code for an SVE-enabled Armv8-A -based system.
+Binaries with SVE instructions can be emulated with Arm Instruction Emulator.
+For more information, see Arm Instruction Emulator .
+Note If you are trying either of these examples on your system, you must link the output object file against an object file or library that provides the myneon_foo or mysve_foo symbols.
+The vector function that is associated to the scalar function must have a signature that obeys to the rules of the chapter on USER DEFINED VECTOR FUNCTIONS of the Vector Function Application Binar Interface (VFABI) Specification for AArch64 .
+The rules are summarized in section Mapping rules . declare variant support For a complete description of 'declare variant', refer to the OpenMP 5.0 specifications.
+The current level of support covers the following features: OpenMP 5.0 declare variant, for the simd trait of the construct trait set.
+Note There is no support for the following clauses in the simd trait of the construct set: - uniform - aligned The linear clause in the simd trait is only supported for pointers with a linear step of 1.

------ Note -

-There is no support for the following clauses in the simd trait of the construct set:

-- uniform

-- aligned

-The linear clause in the simd trait is only supported for pointers with a linear step of 1.
 There is no support for linear modifiers.

-For VFABI specifications, there is support for the following features:

-simdlen(N) is supported when targeting Advanced SIMD vectorization.
-Its value must be a power of 2 so that the $WDS(f) \times N$ is either 8 or 16.

-f is the name of the scalar function the directive applies to.
+For VFABI specifications, there is support for the following features: • simdlen(N) is supported when targeting Advanced SIMD vectorization.
+Its value must be a power of 2 so that the WDS(f) x N is either 8 or 16. f is the name of the scalar function the directive applies to.
 For a definition of WDS(f), refer to the VFABI.

-To ensure the vector w function obeys the AAVPCS defined in the VFABI, you must explicitly mark the function with \\attribute\\((aarch64\vector\pcs)).

-- To allow scalable vectorization when targeting SVE, you must omit the simdlen clause, and you must specify the implementation trait extension extension("scalable"). - The supported scalar function signature in C and C++ are in the forms: - 1. void (Ty1, Ty2,..., TyN) - 2.
-Ty1 (Ty2, Ty3,..., TyN)
+Note To ensure the vector w function obeys the AAVPCS defined in the VFABI, you must explicitly mark the function withattribute((aarch64_vector_pcs)).
+To allow scalable vectorization when targeting SVE, you must omit the simdlen clause, and you must specify the implementation trait extension extension("scalable").
+The supported scalar function signature in C and C++ are in the forms:

+void (Ty1, Ty2,..., TyN) Ty1 (Ty2, Ty3,..., TyN)